 Other income, net, is attributable to interest income earned on commercial loans receivable in the factory-built housing segment and also represents gains and losses on corporate investments and property, plant and equipment.
-Other income, net increased for the three and nine months ended December 31, 2016 compared to the same prior year periods mainly from realized gains on corporate investments and the sale of certain retail location assets.

 Income Before Income Taxes.
-The following tables summarize income before income taxes for the three and nine months ended December 31, 2016 and December 26, 2015.
+The following tables summarize income before income taxes for the three months ended July 1, 2017 and July 2, 2016.